 A: Yes, but you will need to contact the Department of Economics Undergraduate Counseling Office in room 2263 Bunche Hall for assistance.
 Because Summer is considered as one term in the enrollment system, an Undergraduate Academic Counselor in the Economics Department will need to enroll you into the Summer Session C course.
 We can do this after you have enrolled in the Summer Session A course.

 Q: Do the same enrollment restrictions apply to Economics 106 courses?

-Q: The Econ 106 courses do not have labs.
+Q: The Econ 106 courses offered in the summer do not have labs.
 Will they still count towards my Economics or Business Economics major?

 A: Yes!
 The Econ 106 courses in Summer will still count towards your major requirements as either a required Econ 106 course (for Business Economics majors) or a major elective.
 You will not be required to take the lab for the course in a future term.
 If you are a Business Economics major, please note that you still need two lab courses for your major requirements.
 This means either taking additional Econ 106 courses during the academic year, or completing upper division Economics electives that have labs offered.
 If you have further questions about this, please contact the Department of Economics Undergraduate Counseling Office in room 2263 Bunche Hall.

 Q: How many units can I take during the summer, as a UCLA student?